ImmutableSoft/ImmutableEcosystem/README.md

 ## ImmutableEntity

 Individuals and organization can register themselves as entities of either Creator, Distributor, or End User type.
 Each Entity is assigned a unique index within the Ecosystem upon creation.
-This index, as well as the Entity Ethereum wallet address, can be used to uniquely identify the Entity.
+This index, as well as the Ethereum wallet address used to create the Entity, are thus forth used to uniquely identify the Entity.
 This smart contract has an interface for the resale of tokens as well as the configuration of an ETH bank account that will be paid out too.
-It also acts as an ENS resolver for the immutablesoft.eth ENS domain.

 The full public API documentation for this smart contract is available in the docs folder for [ImmutableEntity](./docs/ImmutableEntity.md).